-The Textile Company consists of four divisions: the Apparel Division 1, the Apparel Division 2, the Brand Marketing Division 1, and the Brand Marketing Division 2, and develops businesses in a wide range of fields from raw materials to finished products, and from fashion to non-fiber materials.
+The Textile Company consists of three divisions: the Apparel Division, the Brand Marketing Division 1, and the Brand Marketing Division 2, and develops businesses in a wide range of fields from raw materials to finished products, and from fashion to non-fiber materials.
 We are proud to be the leading Japanese general trading company in the textile field.

 Raw Materials for Clothing / Industrial Materials

 Fiber, raw materials, textile fabrics, lining, garment materials,